fernanucm/DBCase/README.md

 notation more user-friendly.

-Besides making possible to design and test a scheme, the application performs the task of generating and executing a SQL script adapted to three different data base management systems:
+Besides making possible to design and test a scheme, the application performs the task of generating and executing an SQL script adapted to three different database management systems:
-MySQL, Oracle, and ACCESS.
+MySQL, Oracle, and Access.
 This process is automatic and simplifies both time and complexity of a theoretical design implemented in practice.

 The main purpose of the tool is to help students of database theory in the design of databases,